cahein/oui5lib/README.md

 ## Tests

 For tests, please use the SpecRunner.html files in the 'webapp/test' and 'examples/domainObjects/test' folders.
 The tests are using the Jasmine Standalone package.
-To run the tests the files in the 'lib/jasmine-x.x.x/' folder of the [Jasmine Standalone package](https://github.com/jasmine/jasmine/releases) need to be copied into a 'jasmine' folder.
+In order to run the tests the files in the 'lib/jasmine-x.x.x/' folder of the [Jasmine Standalone package](https://github.com/jasmine/jasmine/releases) need to be copied into a 'jasmine' subfolder.

 ## TODO

-* Allow this to be a UI5 Core library.
+* Allow this to be added as a UI5 Core library.

-* Handle dependency loading with sap.ui.define.

 * Add tests for UI elements, especially the FormController.